Cuddle Therapy UK: What Is It And What Can It Help With?

 Numerous peer-reviewed studies have demonstrated the effectiveness of online therapy.
 One systemic review and meta-analysis from 2020 found that electronic cognitive-behavioral therapy (eCBT) was as effective as in-person therapy.
 The researchers stated, “Our results demonstrated that eCBT was more effective than face-to-face CBT at reducing depression symptom severity.”

-In some cases, people who receive cuddle therapy may also benefit from speaking with a counsellor or psychotherapist.
+In some cases, people who receive cuddle therapy for emotional health may also benefit from speaking with a counsellor or psychotherapist.
 Although a cuddle therapist may listen attentively and encourage clients, a professional counsellor can often use evidence-based strategies to help with various mental health conditions and relationship concerns.
 If you’re experiencing mental health challenges, know that you don’t have to face them alone.
 Take the first step and seek a therapist online or in your area.

 How much does professional cuddle therapy (UK) cost?